tbarreno/shiny-runs/README.md

 action with higher value.

-- The third level is a cloud or self-service mode: the customer can make requests directly from a user interface or console.
-Operators just monitor the system or provide support to the customers.
+- The third level is a cloud or self-service mode: the customer can make requests directly from an user interface or console.
+Now operators just monitor the system or provide support to the customers.

-This project sits for this last level: a user centered console for requesting IT services.
-Each request launches a predefined work-flow that can query and store configuration items, run command-line instructions (scripts or other tooling calls like executing Ansible playbooks) or call remote services.
+This project sits for this last level: an user-centered console for requesting IT services from a published catalog.
+Each user request launches a predefined work-flow that can query and store configuration items, run command-line instructions (scripts or other tooling calls like executing Ansible playbooks) or call external remote services (like a cloud provider API calls).

 ## First approach